wp-plugins/snow-report/readme.txt

 <strong>Southern Hemisphere</strong><br />
 Argentina, Australia, Chile, New Zealand

-<h3>Specify a mountain if you have one in mind.</h3>
+<h3>Specify some mountains if you have one in mind.</h3>
-Are you wanting to flaunt how much snow Telluride has this winter?
+Are you wanting to flaunt how much snow Telluride, CO has this winter?
 Or is Mammoth Mountain, CA the only one for you?
-You can easily choose to display snow reports from the one mountain you love.
+You can easily choose to display snow reports from the mountains you love.

 Check out the Screenshots section for pictures.

 <h3>Using the Snow Report Plugin</h3>
 The plugin can be configured in two ways:

 1. Configure the plugin in the admin's Snow Report settings page, then add `[snow_report]` to your content where you want the snow_report to appear.
 2. Go crazy with the `[snow_report]` shortcode.
 See the "FAQ" tab above.